Jodosoft/Libraries/README.md

 If developing a performance-sensitive application, use a profiler to assess the impact.
 As a rule of thumb the impact is likely to be acceptable in logical applications, but not in arithmetic-intesive applications, such as 3D graphics or big-data.

 Benchmarks are provided to facilitate comparison with the built-in types.
-To run the benchmarks, clone this repository then build and run *Jodo.Extensions.CheckedNumerics.Benchmarks.exe* in RELEASE mode.
+To run the benchmarks, clone this repository then build and run *Jodo.CheckedNumerics.Benchmarks.exe* in RELEASE mode.

 Sample output can be seen below:
 <details>
-  <summary><em>Jodo.Extensions.CheckedNumerics.Benchmarks - Results from 2022-05-11T18:11:17.8665440Z</em></summary>
+  <summary><em>Jodo.CheckedNumerics.Benchmarks - Results from 2022-05-11T18:11:17.8665440Z</em></summary>

   > * **Processor:** 11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz
   > * **Architecture:** x64-based processor